ppm/ppb ↔ mg/m³ conversion (gas)

 What if the gas is humid?

-This MVP does not apply a humidity correction.
-If water vapor matters for your workflow, document the dry or wet basis separately and verify the result with your lab or regulatory method.
+This calculator does not apply a humidity correction.
+If water vapor affects your use case, document whether the value is on a dry or wet basis and verify the result against the relevant lab or regulatory method.

 Is this the same as liquid ppm conversion?